This article was updated on Oct. 4, 2018.

 Employers face serious financial penalties if obligations to employees are overlooked

 Unless you live in a hurricane, tornado or earthquake corridor, the phrase "natural disaster" may not worry you.
-But there were 337 natural disasters reported worldwide in 2013 that affected the lives of nearly 100 million people.
-Businesses found themselves contending with physical damage and the loss of vital services.
+But, according to Vox, 2017 was the costliest year to date for natural disasters in the United States.
+Businesses found themselves contending with physical damage and the loss of vital services like never before.

 Whether nature inflicts its wrath on a corporate headquarters or a satellite office, emergency action plans need to ensure that the staff is prepared to manage through abrupt changes that can impact the work environment, safety provisions and schedules.
 For employers, many obligations are mandated by state and federal laws, with serious financial penalties if they're overlooked.
 Among these are the laws governing how employees will get paid during a natural disaster.

 Before encountering a calamity, make sure you ask and can answer these nine key questions: